Gilead's Rheumatoid Arthritis Drug Application Is A No-Go In Present Form: FDA

 What's Next: The FDA has requested additional data from the MANTA and MANTA-RAy studies to complete the review of the new drug application.
 These studies will help assess the drug’s impact on sperm parameters as the FDA has also expressed concerns over filgotinib’s 200 mg dose.

 "We are disappointed in this outcome and will evaluate the points raised in the CRL for discussion with the FDA.
-We continue to believe in the benefit/risk profile of filgotinib in RA, which has been demonstrated in the FINCH Phase 3 clinical program," said Gilead Chief Medical Officer Merdad Parsey.
+We continue to believe in the benefit/risk profile of filgotinib in RA, which has been demonstrated in the FINCH Phase 3 clinical program," said Merdad Parsey, MD, PhD, Chief Medical Officer, Gilead Sciences.

-Gilead and Galapagos are collaborative partners in the development of filgotinib.
+Gilead and Galapagos NV are collaborative partners in the development of filgotinib.
 The two companies have multiple clinical programs for the drug in inflammatory diseases.
 Gilead submitted the New Drug Application for filgotinib last December.

 Price Action: Gilead shares traded 3.4% lower at $66.69 in the after-hours session Tuesday.
 Galapagos shares closed about 2.4% lower at $188.08 in the regular session in New York.